Feature request #12769

-> #2 Updated by Olivier Dalang almost 2 years ago
+#2 Updated by Olivier Dalang over 2 years ago

-> @Karolina do you have an idea when you'd be able to work on this ?
+@Karolina do you have an idea when you'd be able to work on this ?
 I had a look at the source, unfortunately it seems a bit above my C++ skills...

 From what I understand, data-defined properties are only possible at symbol layer level.